Si-ri-sha/Si-ri-sha/README.md

 -->

-I'm **Siri**, a budding software developer and writer with a passion for crafting creative solutions and compelling stories.
-I transitioned to writing and coding—combining logic with creativity to build and inspire.
+# Hi there 👋

+I'm **Siri**, an aspiring software developer with a passion for learning and building impactful solutions.
+My journey into coding began with a dream to combine logic and creativity, and now I’m dedicated to mastering software development.
+With a keen interest in problem-solving and a drive for continuous improvement, I’m exploring technologies and crafting projects that make a difference.

+## 🌟 About Me